geosolutions-it/iso19139_mapx_converter/README.md

 npm run test
 ```

+Please note that the test script is run using the `--experimental-module` option,
+since full ES6 support is only implemented starting from node version 13.

-## Run a client test
+## Run a test on browser

-make sure you have python installed on your machine.
+If you want to run a local test, first build the module, then make sure you have python installed on your machine.
-Run
+Run:

 ```shell
 python -m SimpleHTTPServer